What to look for when choosing your best wetsuits

 It is easy to get excited by the first cool looking wetsuit you find.
 But buying the first one you see may mean you end up with the wrong kind of suit for the sort of diving you plan on doing.
 Or worse it just does not fit, which means it will let too much water in.
 We have spent over 40hrs reviewing the best wetsuits out there for you.
 So when you look through the best wetsuits we have reviewed below you can rest assured we have picked the ideal selection from you to choose from.
 Here are a few things you need to think about when looking for the best wetsuits out there.

 How Should A Wetsuit Fit?

+If you have the best wetsuit for you.
 You should be able to squat down and move your arms easily. (wetsuits above 5/4mm are inherently restrictive).

 Thermal Protection with Scuba Wetsuits

 The temperature underwater isn’t consistent.
 It all depends on the location of your dive site.
 Water temperatures near the equator can vary from really warm to icy cold, for instance.
 Wearing wetsuits insulates your body from the unpredictable temperatures underwater.
 Then protects it from elements.

 Wetsuits are insulation suits made from neoprene.
 This is a porous material made up of millions of tiny nitrogen bubbles designed to keep you warm in cold water.
 A neoprene wetsuit contains fabric or spray linings.
 That add style, strength, and flexibility so that you can slip it on easily.